Virat Kohli Biography: All you need to know about the King Kohli

 After several successful years as captain across formats, Kohli faced increasing pressure following India’s performance in major tournaments.
 Despite individual successes, he felt that new leadership might benefit the team.
 In September 2021, Kohli announced his resignation from T20I captaincy to allow fresh ideas within the squad.

 He emphasized his desire to focus more on his batting without the added pressure of captaincy.
 Later, in January 2022, he stepped down from Test captaincy after India’s series loss to South Africa.
 He expressed that he wanted to concentrate on his game and contribute more effectively to the team’s success.
-This marked a new chapter in Virat Kohli biography.
+Thus, this marked a new chapter in Virat Kohli biography.

 The Resurgence of Virat Kohli